Juliette Binoche

-Juliette Binoche ([ʒyljɛt binɔʃ]; born 9 March 1964) is a French actress and dancer.

-She has appeared in more than sixty feature films and has been the recipient of numerous accolades, including an Academy Award, a British Academy Film Award, a Silver Bear, a Cannes Film Festival Award, Volpi Cup and a César Award.
+Juliette Binoche ([ʒyljɛt binɔʃ]; born 9 March 1964) is a French actress.
+She has appeared in more than 60 films, particularly in French and English, and has been the recipient of numerous accolades, including an Academy Award, a BAFTA Award and a César Award.

-Binoche began taking acting lessons during adolescence and, after performing in several stage productions, was cast in different films.

-During the 2000s, she maintained an international career, alternating between French and English language roles in both mainstream and art-house productions.
-In 2010, she won the Best Actress Award at the Cannes Film Festival for her role in Abbas Kiarostami's Certified Copy, making her the first actress to win the European "Best Actress Triple Crown" (for winning awards at the Berlin, Cannes, and Venice film festivals).
+Binoche first gained recognition for working with such auteur directors as Jean-Luc Godard (Hail Mary, 1985), Jacques Doillon (Family Life, 1985), and André Téchiné; the latter made her a star in France with a leading role in his drama Rendez-vous (1985).
+She won the Volpi Cup and César Award for Best Actress for her performance as a grieving music composer in Krzysztof Kieślowski's Three Colours: Blue (1993) and the Academy Award for Best Supporting Actress for playing a nurse in The English Patient (1996).
+For starring in the romantic film Chocolat (2000), Binoche received a nomination for the Academy Award for Best Actress.
+In 2010, she won the Cannes Film Festival Award for Best Actress for her role as an antiques dealer in Abbas Kiarostami's Certified Copy.
+Binoche has since starred in such films as Clouds of Sils Maria (2014), High Life (2018), The Taste of Things (2023) and The Return (2024).

-Throughout her career, Binoche has intermittently appeared on stage, most notably in a 1998 London production of Luigi Pirandello's Naked and in a 2000 production of Harold Pinter's Betrayal on Broadway for which she was nominated for a Tony Award.
+Binoche has appeared on stage intermittently, most notably in a 1998 London production of Luigi Pirandello's Naked and in a 2000 production of Harold Pinter's Betrayal on Broadway for which she was nominated for a Tony Award.
 In 2008, she began a world tour with a modern dance production in-i devised in collaboration with Akram Khan.